abalabokhin/NWNForBG/README.md

 In development:

 - Added movies for Chinese language (English ones with Chinese subtitles), thanks to Lzw104522773
-- Fixed icon for a contrainer in NW1002, thanks to sese\_ser
+- Fixed icon for several containers, thanks to sese\_ser

 0.96 (2/29/24)